ONLINE JOB SCAMS

 « When they ask you to receive a donation into your personal bank account/s and assist to deposit the money into a crypto kiosk

-« A clear confirmation of online job scams are when the job seekers had already fallen victim to one or a few combination of the above, and the 'recruiter' goes uncontactable in 'salary payment'.
+A clear confirmation of an online job scam is when job seekers had already fallen victim to one or a few combination of the above, and the 'recruiter' goes uncontactable.
+The victim by then would have suffered some minor or major financial losses.

 ONLINE JOB scamS prevention tips